 Whether you’re just looking for the basics as far as accommodation goes or a luxury experience during your stay in Kenya, the country certainly offers a lot to choose from.
 Kenya is quite rightfully one of East Africa’s best destinations for tourists and the variety of places to stay certainly reflects that.

 Whatever type of accommodation best fits your trip, it’s always important to assess and plan the kind of experience you wish to enjoy in the country.
-Before you leave, don’t forget to come fully equipped with the right travel essentials for Kenya and a fully authorized Kenya eVisa.
+Before you leave, don’t forget to come fully equipped with the right travel essentials for Kenya.